couchbase-partners/redhat-pds/README.md

 cb-example-ui   cb-example-ui-operator-example.apps.couchbase.openshiftworkshop.com             cb-example-ui   couchbase                 None
 ```

-Open the URL outputted by `oc get routes` in your browser and login with "Administrator/password".
+Open the URL outputted by `oc get routes` in your browser and login with:
+> Username: Administrator
+> Password: password.

 Navigate to "Servers" to see the server list:

 ![Basic Couchbase Cluster](img/cb-cluster-basic.png)